-Cases of minor misconduct or unsatisfactory performance will be dealt with informally in the first instance.
+- 5.1 Cases of minor misconduct or unsatisfactory behaviour will be dealt with informally in the first instance.
 An employee's line manager will gather the facts and have a quiet word in private with the individual to ascertain if there is a case to be answered.
 This is not a disciplinary hearing, the aim is to encourage and improve.
 If appropriate, training or counselling will be offered or a rule re-emphasised.
 If there is an issue, the line manager will make it clear what needs to be done to improve and agree a time to speak again with the employee.
 Line managers will keep records of such discussions for future reference but these will not be recorded officially on the employee's personnel record but kept securely by the manager.

-If there is no improvement, following further discussions with the employee, the issue will move into formal disciplinary measures.
+Copies of such notes can also be made available to the employee concerned in accordance with the Data Protection legal framework. - 5.2 If there is no improvement, following further discussions with the employee, the issue will move into formal disciplinary measures.